replicatedhq/help-center/content/api/ship-assets/helm.md

 A `helm` asset will template and render an existing helm chart.
 You can either reference an existing chart in a private or public github repo, or your installer runbook can include assets to drop an existing helm chart at `local.chart_root`.

 ### Required Parameters

 - `dest` - The directory in which to render the chart.
 If the source chart is at `charts/src/nginx`, and `dest` is set to `charts/rendered/`, then the chart will be templated at `charts/rendered/nginx`

 ### Optional Parameters

 - `github` - Configuration for indicating a chart hosted in a private or public github repo.
 Fields are same as `assets.v1.github`

+    required:

+  - `path` - Path in repo from which to pull file or directory

+  - `ref` - Reference to a github commit to pull, usually a SHA or a tag -- usage of branches is supported but discouraged as content could change within a single Ship release

+  - `repo` - The GitHub repository to pull from, formated as `owner`/`repo` e.g. `replicatedhq/ship`

+    optional:

+  - `source` - One of `public` or `private`, if `private`, access to the repo can be validated on release creation

 - `helm_opts` - Additional options as would be passed to `helm template`